 Differences between SPL and SPL2

-The Search Processing Language, version 2 (SPL2) includes the most popular commands from SPL, such as
+The Search Processing Language, version 2 (SPL2) is a more concise language that supports both SPL and SQL syntax.
+SPL2 supports the most popular commands from SPL, such as

 - Several of the SPL commands are enhanced in SPL2, such as

 - Several SPL commands have been converted to functions in SPL2, such as

 - SPL2 introduces a few new commands, including

 usage topic for each SPL2 command.
 Common command differences are described later in this topic.